MaltoonYezi/The-calculator-/README.md

 Then this calculator is for you!
 Just copy the source code below into your IDE, compile and run!

+The code does not use any libraries except #include <iostream>

 # Update February 13, 2022
 Added the check if the input is a valid number